CI/CD Pipeline

-Why a CI/CD pipeline?
+Why use a CI/CD pipeline?

-CI/CD for Kestra workflows
+CI/CD for Kestra Flows

 Kestra CLI

-# validate a single flow
+# Validate a single flow

 ./kestra flow validate flow_directory/myflow.yml --server http://localhost:8080 --api-token <your-api-token>

-# deploy a single flow to a namespace without deleting existing flows
+# Deploy a single flow to a namespace (without deleting existing flows)

 ./kestra flow namespace update namespace_name flow_directory/myflow.yml --no-delete --server http://localhost:8080 --api-token <your-api-token>

-./kestra flow namespace update namespace_name flow_directory/myflow.yml --no-delete --server http://localhost:8080 --user=KESTRA_USER:KESTRA_PASSWORD
+./kestra flow namespace update namespace_name flow_directory/myflow.yml --no-delete --server http://localhost:8080 --user=USERNAME:PASSWORD

 docker exec -it kestra-container-name /bin/bash